-Conservation scientists manage overall land quality of forests, parks, rangelands, and other natural resources.
-They work with landowners and federal and other levels of government to devise ways to use and improve the land while safeguarding the environment.
-They advise farmers, farm managers, and ranchers on how they can improve their land for agricultural purposes and control erosion
+A conservation scientist is someone who manages the overall land quality of forests, parks, rangelands, and other natural resources.
+They work with landowners and all levels of government to devise ways to use and improve the land while safeguarding the environment.
+They advise farmers, farm managers, and ranchers on how they can improve their land for agricultural purposes and to help control erosion.

 Would you make a good conservation scientist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.